Gabriel Chipkin

 Biography

-Gabriel has appeared unled as defence counsel in jury trials in the County Court of Victoria and the Supreme Court of the Northern Territory for white collar fraud, blackmail, kidnapping, drug trafficking, dangerous driving causing death, sexual offences and serious violence offences.
+Gabriel has appeared unled as defence counsel in jury trials in Victoria and the Northern Territory (NT) for white collar fraud, blackmail, kidnapping, drug trafficking, dangerous driving causing death, sexual offences and serious violence offences.
+He has also appeared in the Victorian Court of Appeal and NT Court of Criminal Appeal in respect of conviction and sentence appeals.

 Liability limited by a scheme approved under Professional Standards Legislation.